 There were seven children in the family but of them, Elizabeth (born four months before their marriage), Ann Hadin, Samuel and Ann all died before Adeline was born or when she was a child.
 And so she would be recalling three children …

 — Sally, who married Mr. Amos Beardsley, baker (Mrs. Beardsley was a milliner)

-Sally was married to Amos Beardsley on October 20th 1863 at Christ Church, Cotmanhay. (see above)
+Sally (or Sarah) was married to Amos Beardsley on October 20th 1863 at Christ Church, Cotmanhay. (see above)

 — Dick, who left Ilkeston when young, but returned to his native town in middle life.

 Born in 1848 Richard married Mary Locker, daughter of Long Eaton boatman William and Elizabeth (nee Marston) in February 1871 and went to live in Brook Street, Long Eaton, working as a carpenter/woodworker and railway wagon builder.

 Dick and Mary had a son John Richard who married Catherine Tatham of Ilkeston, daughter of Albert Tatham and Sarah (nee Straw), in 1898.

 The family returned to South Street in the 1880’s, and eventually settled at Ivy House, 40 Stanton Road.
 Mary died there in November 1919, aged 78, and almost two years later was followed by Richard, aged 73.